jeanbaptistemora/fluidattacks-universe2/docs/src/docs/machine/api/basics-api.md

       }
       ```

-    - If you want to get info about your projects,
+    - If you want to get info about your groups,
       you can enhance the previous query to do it
       so, remember that,
-      since Projects is a list of Project entities,
+      since Groups is a list of Project entities,
       whose are GraphQL entities,
       you must specify the items
       that you want from them,